homepods/klipper/klippy/extras/web_server/README.md

 #  The amount of time (in seconds) a client request has to process before the
 #  server returns an error.
 This timeout does NOT apply to gcode requests.
 #  Default is 5 seconds.
-#gcode_timeout: 60.
-#  The amount of time (in seconds) a gcode request has to process before the
-#  server returns an error.
-Default is 60 seconds.
 #long_running_gcodes:
 # BED_MESH_CALIBRATE, 120.
 # M104, 200.
 #   A list of gcodes that will be assigned their own timeout.
-The list should be
+The list should
-#  in the format presented above, where the first item is the gcode name and the
+#   be in the format presented above, where the first item is the gcode name
-#  second item is the timeout (in seconds).
-Each pair should be separated by a
+#   and the second item is the timeout (in seconds).
+Each pair should be
-#  newline.
-The default is an empty list where no gcodes have a unique timeout.
+#   separated by a newline.
+The default is an empty list where no gcodes have
+#   a unique timeout.
+#long_running_requests:
+# /printer/gcode, 60.
+# /printer/print/pause, 60.
+# /printer/print/resume, 60.
+# /printer/print/cancel, 60.
+#    A list of requests that will be assigned their own timeout.
+The list
+#    should be formatted in the same manner as long_running_gcodes.
+The
+#    default is matches the example shown above.
 #status_tier_1:
 # toolhead
 # gcode